wordbit/wordbit/content/posts/notch-watch-special-edition.md

 That pep talk was more for me than for you by the way, but hey, like and subscribe if you agree.

 I'll wrap up by talking about the third product announced at the September event - the Airpods Pro 2.

-I was
+When the first-gen Airpods Pro came out, [I was impressed]({{< relref "2019-10-31-and-so-the-leaves-fall.markdown" >}}) by the upgraded specs compared to the regular Airpods.
+And while I am less blown away this time, these new second-gen Airpods Pro seem like a meaningful upgrade in terms of sound quality and improved active noise cancelling.

+They look almost identical, which is why there is less surprise and delight, but I'm still intrigued.
+A large part of my intrigue is due to the fact that I haven't jumped on the Airpods bandwagon yet and I love to try new product categories.
+I bought some cheap wireless earbuds from AliExpress, but you know how that goes.
+I even had to glue one earbud back together after it split in two.

+If the first-gen Airpods Pro drop in price, perhaps I'll pick them up.
+Maybe I'm being overly optimistic about a sweet deal though: After the Airpods Pro 2 announcement, Best Buy actually raised the price of the first-gen Airpods (presumably to cash in on renewed interest and to sucker people into thinking they're buying the latest ones) - obviously the opposite of what I was hoping for.